wanhive/pug/docs/README.md

 # Wanhive Pug

-Wanhive Pug is a secure and high-performance physical computing library coded in C++.
+Wanhive Pug is a secure and high-performance physical computing library written in C++.

 This program is a part of the Wanhive IoT Platform.